Jujure/juju.re/jujure/content/writeups/fcsc_2024/svartalfheim.md

 I tried to make it readable as if it was intel assembly.

 I added some comments for easier analysis:

-* NATIVE CODE LOADING means tha this block (a complete run of a single relocation table) has patched the native code section
+* NATIVE CODE LOADING means that this block (a complete run of a single relocation table) has patched the native code section
-* The comment hexstring is the data that is being outputed in the destination operand
+* The commented hexstring is the data that is being outputed in the destination operand
 * PATCHING CODE means that this instruction has a destination address pointing to the next instruction, meaning it is trying to patch its own code
 * PATCHING FAR is the same but on an instruction of the same block but not the next one

 These were really helpful during analysis to have a reminder to check for code patching.

-You might be saying that the shown assembly doesn't correspond to the instruction defined above as there was no such instruction as `add reg, reg, imm`, it is indeed true, but the trick is that every registers are memory mapped (since they are simply symbols in the symtab of the ELF), so a memory deref can actually be a register and my disassembler lifts this.
+You might be saying that the example assembly below doesn't correspond to the instruction set defined above as there was no such instruction as `add reg, reg, imm`, it is indeed true, but the trick is that every register are memory mapped (since they are simply symbols in the symtab of the ELF), so a memory deref can actually be a register and my disassembler lifts this.

 ```console